Posted: 11/6/17 | November 6th, 2017

 7. Born Free: A Lioness of Two Worlds, by Joy Adamson

 I had to pick this book up after finishing The Elephant Whisperer.
 Elsa is the famous Kenyan lioness who was raised by George and Joy Adamson.
 The two conservationists took on the daring task of raising the cub in captivity after George orphaned her by killing the mother, teaching her to fend for herself in the wild.
 It’s an amazing story about companionship and love in the African bush.
 I’m a firm believer in conservation and that we simply need more people to care about these animals.
-So books like this, which bring to light the beauty of the animals we share our planet with, are important.

 8. The End of the Game, by Peter Beard

 While The Elephant Whisperer is heartwarming and beautiful, The End of the Game is gut-wrenching.
 Throughout the ’60s and ’70s, Peter Beard spent much of his time working and photographing Tsavo National Park.
 A drought swept through the park, and the large population of elephants were confined with little food and water.
 The result was a mass killing.
 Beard’s diaries turned coffee table books are a work of art and at times a glimpse into the mind of a mad genius.
-He famously used his own blood and animal remains in his journals.
-He’s also one of those legendary artists whose life is hard to believe sometimes.
-He was married to Cheryl Tiegs and hung out with the likes of Andy Warhol, Mick Jagger, Truman Capote, and Karen Blixen.
-Despite being nearly 40 years old, the book accurately portrays the problems facing conservationism in Africa to this day.

 9. Long Walk to Freedom, by Nelson Mandela